What Are Adaptogenic Herbs | Teelixir

 - Potential reduction of depression and anxiety symptoms

-- Facilitation of digestion and promotion of bowel health
+- May help support digestion and bowel health

 To conclude